Tuscaloosa County Sheriff's Office toggle menu

 • Visitor restroom facilities are usually provided in the Jail entry area.
 Ask a Jail staff person about restrooms and water fountains that may be available near the area where you are going inside the Jail.

-• Volunteers are allowed only in areas where their event or program is being held.
+• Visitors are allowed only in areas where their event, program, or meeting is being held.
+Please do not walk around in the hallways.

-• In case of an emergency, volunteers should alert the nearest detention officer, or contact the jail central control by pressing the silver intercom button on the call box next to the door.
+• In case of an emergency, visitors should alert the nearest Detention Deputy, or contact the jail central control by pressing the silver intercom button on the call box next to the door.

 Communications with inmates rules